 Cleaning companies are refocusing their operations to disinfecting cleaning a more profound form of cleaning which attempts to specifically counter the Coronavirus threat.

 Second, education is an important piece.
-Employers need to educate their employees on what are the signs and symptoms of COVID 19 and other upper respiratory infections and what they should do as a result of exposure.
+Employers need to educate their employees on what are the signs and symptoms of COVID 19 cleaning and other upper respiratory infections and what they should do as a result of exposure.

 The third element is implementing social distancing.
 There are many ways on how you can do social distancing depending on the industry that you are involved in: